pytask-dev/pytask/docs/source/tutorials/configuration.md

 $ pytask -c config/pytask.ini
 ```

-The second option is to let pytask try to find the configuration itself. pytask will
+The second option is to let pytask try to find the configuration itself.

-first look in the current working directory or the common ancestors of multiple paths to
+1. Find the common base directory of all paths passed to pytask (default to the current
-tasks.
-It will search for `pytask.ini`, `tox.ini` and `setup.cfg` in this order.
-Whenever a `[pytask]` section is found, the search stops.

-If no file is found in the current directory, pytask will climb up the directory tree
-and search in parent directories.
+   working directory).
+2. Starting from this directory, look at all parent directories, and return the file if
+   it is found.
+3. If a directory contains a `.git` directory/file, a `.hg` directory or a valid
+   configuration file with the right section stop searching.

 ## The options